Military Offenses | Military Law Center

 - DUI CHARGES

-DUI charges are brought against thousands of soldiers each year.
+DUI charges are brought against thousands of servicemembers each year.
 It’s almost predictable considering the stresses of two recent wars, one still going on…

 For More Information: DUI CHARGES